-52As noted in text above, the affirmance of an interlocutory injunction against retailers of "plug-and-play" Piracy Devices strikes a more positive note for enforcement through civil litigation.
-In addition, the video game industry notes good cooperation with Canada Border Services Agency (CBSA) on seizures of counterfeit video game products in 2019.
+&lt;sup>53As noted in text above, the affirmance of an interlocutory injunction against retailers of "plug-and-play" Piracy Devices strikes a more positive note for enforcement through civil litigation.
+In addition, the video game industry notes good cooperation with Canada Border Services Agency (CBSA) on seizures of counterfeit video game products.

-53Unfortunately, these issues were not addressed in the 2019 USMCA Bill.
-IIPA expects that if Canada does resort to this "cultural carve out" to avoid implementing any of its obligations under the agreement, USTR will use the robust retaliation provision under Article 32.6 to ensure that Canada meets its commitments.
+&lt;sup>54IIPA expects that if Canada resorts to the "cultural carve out" under Article 32.6 to avoid implementing any of its obligations under the USMCA, USTR will use the robust retaliation provision under that provision to ensure that Canada meets its commitments.